standard-for-public-code/standard-for-public-code/criteria/require-review-of-contributions.md

 * Reviews SHOULD happen within two business days.
 * Performing reviews by multiple reviewers is OPTIONAL.

-## What this does not do

-* Guarantee the right solution to a problem.
-* Absolve a contributor from writing documentation and tests.
-* Provide you with the right reviewers.

 ## How to test

 * Confirm that every commit in the history has been reviewed by a different contributor.